nirv-ai/docs/scripts/README.md

 - a solid platform architecture reuses common patterns for common use cases
 - reuse scripts/utils as much as possible to help enforce and build upon those standards

+### limit use of the dark side of the Force

+- scripting provides a wide gamut of styles and expressions
+- but dont forget your building a product for developers

 ### use this boilerplate

 - it enables your script to be in compliance with NIRVai best practices